ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild

-\textbf{LLM Agents for Mobile Systems.} Recent studies have explored leveraging LLMs for task automation in mobile systems, including autonomous mobile UI operations~\cite{wen2024autodroid, lee2024mobilegpt, zhang2023appagent}, embedded programming~\cite{shen2025autoiot,yang2024embedgenius,englhardt2024exploring}, and sensor system coordination~\cite{gao2024chatiot,liu2024tasking,cheng2024autoiot}.
-Several studies employ screenshots and multimodal LLMs (MLLMs) for UI understanding, enabling autonomous operations such as navigating and using various apps based on the user's explicit instructions~\cite{zhang2023appagent,wang2024mobile}. \cmt{Studies also employ LLM agents to interpret user queries and control smart-home sensors~\cite{king2024sasha,liu2024tasking}.} However, these systems function as \textit{reactive} LLM agents, relying on explicit user instructions and lacking the ability to proactively utilize sensory contexts to autonomously initiate assistance.
+Recent studies extend LLM agents to support task automation in mobile and embedded systems, including mobile UI automation~\cite{wen2024autodroid, lee2024mobilegpt, zhang2023appagent}, embedded code generation~\cite{shen2025autoiot, yang2024embedgenius, englhardt2024exploring}, and sensor system coordination~\cite{gao2024chatiot, liu2024tasking, cheng2024autoiot}.
+Several studies leverage screenshots and multimodal LLMs (MLLMs) for UI understanding~\cite{zhang2023appagent,wang2024mobile}, enabling autonomous app navigation and interaction based on explicit user instructions.
+Some studies also integrate wearable sensor data with LLM reasoning for personal healthcare assistants~\cite{kim2024health}.
+Others explore LLM-driven program synthesis for IoT and embedded systems, where natural-language task requirements are translated into executable programs~\cite{shen2025autoiot,yang2024embedgenius,gao2024chatiot}.
+Results work also~\cite{king2024sasha,liu2024tasking} employ LLM agents to interpret user queries and coordinate smart home devices and heterogeneous sensor systems.
+Recent multimodal agents such as M3-Agent~\cite{long2025seeing} leverage vision and audio to build long-term memory for question answering tasks.
+However, these systems remain reactive LLM agents, relying on explicit user instructions to initiate agent services and lacking the ability to harness rich surrounding sensory context to anticipate user intentions and proactively offer assistance.